Oyster reef restoration: France

 France's oyster population has been reduced significantly due to overfishing, parasites, and an increased number of predators.
 These threats to the flat oyster species (Ostrea edulis) have landed them a spot on the critically endangered species list by the European Union.

 The Flat Oyster Restoration Project (FOREVER), based in Brittany, began in 2018.
 FOREVER has been working to re-establish native oyster populations by studying oyster reefs in the Bays of Brest and Quiberon to understand how to improve their restoration efforts.
 Each restorative effort is specific to the individual environment.
 Factors such as pathology, genetics, and diseases can be different across various areas, therefore, FOREVER customizes each conservation and restoration plan after studying these variables.
 After conducting this extensive research, scientists working on this project placed substrates in the Beys of Brest.
 One of three methods to introduce new oysters into the environment is chosen.
 These three methods include the introduction of larvae, spat or adult oysters into the water to promote development of underwater oyster communities.

+China and Japan

+In Laizhou Bay, China, targeted restoration efforts have been implemented to support the native oyster species, Crassostrea ariakensis.
+Notably, in 2006, the region was designated as a Marine Protected Area (MPA) with the dual objectives of safeguarding indigenous oyster populations and conserving Tamarix species.
+A key component of the MPA's management strategy involved the removal of cultured Pacific oysters from adjacent waters to mitigate interspecific competition with C. ariakensis.
+While this intervention has demonstrably contributed to population recovery, persistent challenges remain, including unauthorized harvesting and poaching, which continue to impede full restoration success.

+In Hong Kong, a collaborative approach to oyster reef restoration is being pursued through partnerships between The Nature Conservancy (TNC) Hong Kong and the University of Hong Kong's Swire Institute of Marine Science (SWIMS).
+This initiative encompasses four distinct restoration projects across the territory.
+The inaugural project, initiated in 2018, established an oyster farm in Lau Fau Shan, Deep Bay.
+Subsequently, a second reef was developed in Tolo Harbour in 2019, with the fourth project near Hong Kong International Airport on northern Lantau Island in 2021.
+Notably, a distinct restoration methodology was employed on the third reef at Pak Nai in 2020, wherein an abandoned oyster farm was restructured rather than establishing a new reef.
+This approach yielded significantly higher species diversity, with surveys revealing 61 species compared to 21 in newly established reefs.
+Based on these findings, TNC aims to expand restoration efforts throughout Hong Kong and beyond.
+Furthermore, the "Oyster Save Our Seas" (Oyster SOS) collaborative platform has been established, uniting farmers, academics, and non-governmental organizations to enhance public awareness and engagement in oyster reef conservation through educational initiatives, exhibitions, and student-focused projects.